-- Determine the goals and objectives of Unit CKSP - Recruit volunteer(s) to serve as unit KSL/KSM - Send out a recruitment email (Appendix A) - Interview candidates to determine if they are an appropriate unit representative - Officially appoint KSL/KSM in writing with an appointment letter (Appendix B & C) - Provides a copy of the signed appointment letter to the KSL/KSM for the M&FRC - Ensure the KSL/KSM contacts the M&FRC to schedule Initial and Immersion training; verify training completion before a KSL/KSM begins performing duties - Establish a CKSP file for the required documents before a KSL/KSM begins performing duties IAW DoDI 1100.21, Voluntary Services in the Department of Defense.
-This is a "Tier 0", non-waiver inspection item. - Required documents - DD Form 2793, Volunteer Agreement for Appropriated Fund Activities & Non-Appropriated Fund Instrumentalities - KSL/KSM appointment letter(s) - KSL/KSM position description (Appendix D & E) - Initial and Immersion training certificates
+- Determine the goals and objectives of Unit CKSP - Recruit volunteer(s) to serve as unit KSL/KSM - Send out a recruitment email (Appendix A) - Interview candidates to determine if they are an appropriate unit representative - Officially appoint KSL/KSM in writing with an appointment letter (Appendix B & C) - Provides a copy of the signed appointment letter to the KSL/KSM for the M&FRC - Ensure the KSL/KSM coordinates with the M&FRC to schedule Initial and Immersion training.
+Confirm training completion before the KSL/KSM begins official duties - Establish a CKSP file for the required documents before a KSL/KSM begins performing duties IAW DoDI 1100.21, Voluntary Services in the Department of Defense.
+This is a "Tier 0", non-waiver inspection item - Required documents - DD Form 2793, Volunteer Agreement for Appropriated Fund Activities & Non-Appropriated Fund Instrumentalities - KSL/KSM appointment letter(s) - KSL/KSM position description (Appendix D & E) - o Initial, Immersion and Suicide Awareness training certificates